Top Seller

 IC Cards

 IC cards are prepaid, reloadable cards that you can use to pay for public trains, subways, and buses in Japan.
 There are 10 major IC cards that are compatible with each other, so you only have to get 1 to travel in major cities like Tokyo, Osaka, Nagoya, Kyoto, and Fukuoka.
 Suica, Pasmo, Icoca, and Pitapa, are a few of the common ones.
-Pro tip: load your IC card onto your digital wallet for easy access.
+Pro tip: add your IC card onto your digital wallet for easy access.

 Japan Rail Pass